How to Catch a Parakeet Outside?

 3. If there is another cage available you can put the fellow birds in that and place it near to the empty cage.
 This will be a very useful trick as the escaped parakeet will be nervous and anxious it will be looking for its friends and once it spots them there is a bright chance that it will land down for them.

-5. Mp3 player is a very useful tool as you can play some bird sounds on it and it is likely that the escaped parakeet will pick the sounds and come close to it looking for the fellow birds that will be your moment to grab the bird.
+5. The mp3 player is a very useful tool as you can play some bird sounds on it and it is likely that the escaped parakeet will pick up the sounds and come close to it looking for fellow birds that will be your moment to grab the bird.

 Do Escaped Parakeet’s Comeback?